ljvmiranda921/ljvmiranda921.github.io/index.md

     <div class="right">
         <p>Hi, I'm Lj Miranda and welcome to my blog!</p>
         <p>
             I'm currently on a short break!
-Taking some time-off to rest, refresh, and recharge.
-I'll still upload blogposts every now and then.
+Taking some time off to rest, refresh, and recharge.
+I am unreachable, but for the meantime, I'll be publishing posts from my backlog.
         </p>
         <p>
-            In this blog, I write about my interests in machine learning, software development, and research—so grab a cup of coffee and feel free to look around!
+            In this blog, I write about my interests in machine learning, software development, and research&mdash;so grab a cup of coffee and feel free to look around!
         </p>
     </div>